mariocosttaa/vessel-management-system/docs/coolify-queue-worker-setup.md

 **What you need to do:**
 1. Set `QUEUE_CONNECTION=database` in environment variables
 2. Create jobs table (run migration)
-3. **Create `nixpacks.toml` file** in your project root (runs worker in same container)
+3. **Use Coolify's Scheduled Tasks** (recommended) OR create a separate worker application
-4. **Commit and redeploy** - worker starts automatically
+4. Configure the worker to run continuously

-**Benefits:**
+**Recommended Approach:**
-- ✅ No duplication - worker runs in same container as web server
+- ✅ Use Coolify's **Scheduled Tasks** feature (simplest)
-- ✅ Efficient - no extra resources needed
+- ✅ OR create a separate application in Resources (more reliable)
-- ✅ Automatic restarts if worker crashes
+- ❌ Avoid nixpacks.toml override (causes PHP-FPM config issues)

 ## Prerequisites